 Imagine you’re at a nightclub or a bar and you start to see someone acting strangely.
 Strange even for someone who’s been drinking.
 Maybe they can’t seem to form words or perhaps they can’t remember where they are.
-It could be something much more serious than simple intoxication—you may be witnessing the signs of alcohol poisoning.
+It could be something much more serious than simple alcohol intoxication—you may be witnessing the signs of alcohol poisoning.

 There’s a big difference between a casual drink with friends and a night of binge drinking.
 Even one too many can lead to potentially dangerous situations.
 And having one too many over an extended period can lead to the chronic consequences of alcohol abuse.
 However, when getting drunk is the goal, there’s a higher probability of reaching a dangerous blood-alcohol level.